 Meseret awaits customers while carrying Meron on her back.
 "I never afforded a day off.
 I shoe shined until the last few hours before I gave birth.
 Less than a week after giving birth to my daughter, Meron, I went back to shoe shining in Piassa.
 She slept on my back while I shoe shined.
 I constantly had to take care of her, feed her and make sure she is okay, while I tried my best to earn enough money for the day.”
 December 2013

 Meron, 9 months old, steps on her mothers' shoe shining tools.
-Meseret had to make sure Meron is fed and have to look after Meron while shining shoes.
+Meseret has to look after Meron while shining shoes.
 “After saving up some money working as a daily laborer, I bought all the tools I needed to start shoe shining.
 I was still on the streets at that time, and pregnant.
 I wanted to make sure I raise my child out of the streets.
 So with the money I made, I managed to rent a one room house in the outskirts of Addis."
 December 2013, Addis Ababa

 Meseret awaits customers while carrying Meron on her back.
 “People prefer to get their shoe shined by men.
 I don’t understand why.
 Sometimes the shoe shine boys tell me to go away and find another place to work because they feel like I am taking away their income.
 Mostly I just ignore them but other times I have to find another place.
 But not all of them are mean to me.
 Some actually care.
 They hold my daughter for me if I get a customer.”
 Addis Ababa, December 2013